amarkun/stm32f4xx_drivers/README.md

 **NOTES**
 1. This repository is likely overly inclusive in terms of files needed (e.g. debuging and configuration files).
 I will work to thin this out.
-  -This code was written in an atttempt to follow course guidlines.
+  - This code was written in an atttempt to follow course guidlines.
 With that in mind, I personally disagree with the style in which some of these scripts were coded.

 2. I have mode some adjustments and have otherwise commented ares that I think could be improved
 3. I plan to edit some of this code to make it more robust.
 For example, I the I2C Rx interrupt functions should be built out.